bogdansoft/notes/java_lambdas_functional_interfaces.md

 }
 ```
 It is not.
 Since toString() is a public method implemented in Object, it does not
 count toward the single abstract method test.
-On the other hand, the following implementation of Dive is a functional interface:
+On the other hand, the following implementation of Dive is a functional interface:
 ```
 @FunctionalInterface//COMPILE
 public interface Dive {